jacobmoncur/gogogo/Readme.md

 Note that for web servers you'll want to change the port in your featurex branch or it will conflict.

-### Reinstall / Upgrade

-To reinstall, run `npm install -g gogogo` again, then redo the create step in your repository.

-### Gitignore

-Commit ggg.js to your repo, so anyone using the repo can deploy as long as they have ssh access to the server.

 ### Deploying without start
-If you want to deploy code without having to run anything (such as machines that only do cron) just define no start command (or override it with an empty string)
+If you want to deploy code without having to run anything (such as machines that only do cron) just don't define a start command or override it with an empty string.

-### IMPORTANT NOTES!
+### SSH key host checking warning

-SSH is run with host key checking disabled!
-Its up to you to verify the authenticity of your hosts!
+SSH is run with host key checking disabled.
+It's up to you to verify the authenticity of your hosts.